Choose your settings

 Cleaning company

 Your commercial cleaning company provides janitorial services at a pharmacy during off hours.
 One of your employees goes to the maintenance room to get a mop and bucket.
 In doing so, they accidentally snag an electrical circuit breaker, cutting off power to a fridge that contains $40,000 worth of vaccines and medicines.
 The entire contents of the fridge are a write-off.
-Luckily, you have liability coverage, so your insurer will negotiate a settlement with the pharmacy owner.
+Luckily, you have liability coverage, so your insurer will defend you, in accordance with the provisions of your policy, and could negotiate a settlement with the pharmacy owner.

-Professional liability insurance (also called "errors and omissions insurance") protects your business against any errors, omissions or negligence that may occur as part of your operations.
-People make mistakes, but it's hard to know whether a disgruntled client is going to file a suit alleging professional negligence or error.
-This insurance covers certain legal fees in the event of a claim or lawsuit.
-You also get personalized support from Desjardins Business Insurance.
-Here are some situations where the right coverage really comes in handy1.
+Professional liability insurance (also called “errors and omissions insurance”) protects your business against any errors, omissions or negligence that may occur as part of your professional services.
+People make mistakes, but it’s hard to know whether a disgruntled client is going to file a suit alleging professional negligence or error.
+This insurance may cover certain legal fees and financial losses in the event of a claim or lawsuit.
+Here are some situations where the right coverage really comes in handy.1

 Bookkeeping firm

 An employee at a bookkeeping firm takes on a client and forgets to put the invoices the client needs to pay on their books.
 As a result, the client stops paying their suppliers.
 Sometime later, the client discovers that a number of suppliers have stopped providing their services, which shuts down operations for several days.
 The client sues the bookkeeping firm for lost revenue caused by the shutdown.
-In this situation, general liability could cover defense costs and indemnity, if applicable.
+In this scenario, your professional liability insurance could cover your legal costs and any compensation you need to pay out.

 Hair salon